PaulDSheriff/PDSC-Tools/Readme.txt

 Documentation
 -------------
 For best results, it is important that you read the documentation.
 You will find the documentation under the \Documentation folder.
+The current documentation is PDSC-DeveloperUtilities8.pdf.

 How to Use PDSC Developer Utilities v8
 --------------------------------------------